 The EBCI indexes are based on the results of a monthly survey of senior managers at NEMA member companies and are designed to provide a measure of changes in the business environment facing electrical equipment manufacturers.

-For more information, e-mail NEMA's Business Information Services.
+e-mail NEMA's Business Information Services.

 *Please note that no EBCI reports were issued in July, August, and September 2013.

-EBCI results 20140129_nm.pdf
+in December.
+EBCI results 20170125nm.pdf